aleksandr-shel/aleksandr-shel/README.md

 **Hello There🤘**
 My name is Aleksandr Shelukheev, Full Stack Developer.
-Recently graduated from Centennial College, Toronto, Canada.
-Also studied Applied Physics and Math in Saint-Petersburg, Russia.

 <p>Languages and Frameworks</p>